Key Takeaways

 An emerging infectious disease under surveillance

-Caitlin Cossaboom, an epidemiologist at the CDC, has conducted an investigation to identify the natural reservoir of the Chapare virus.
+Caitlin Cossaboom, an epidemiologist at the CDC, has investigated to identify the natural reservoir of the Chapare virus.
 Its genome has been isolated from small rodents, the pygmy rice rats (genus Oligoryzomys).
 They were found near the home of the first infected patient during the 2019 outbreak.
 Therefore, we cannot be sure that humans have been infected by contact with these animals, because the presence of the virus genome does not attest to its ability to be contagious, but it is a valuable clue.

 Scientists are now working on diagnostic tests since the disease is not well known and can easily be confused with others.
 Since this case in 2019, more Chapare virus infections have been reported, including one involving a child.
 Scientists are closely monitoring the development of this emerging infectious disease.